 Finding Information That Refutes A Litigant’s Claims

 There is a recent trend of litigants obtaining social media posts to refute the opposing party’s claims.
 Courts are now recognizing that social media can be used as evidence in civil and criminal proceedings.
 The use of social media as evidence is still relatively new, and there are no set rules on how it should be used.
 Judges make decisions on a case-by-case basis, which can lead to inconsistent rulings.
+Find out more on this site about court records.

 Lawyers need to be aware of the potential for social media evidence in their cases.
 They should monitor their clients’ social media accounts, the other party’s accounts, and any witnesses.
 Lawyers should also be aware of the potential for social media evidence to be used in court.